 Suet Crust Pastry

-Suet has traditionally been used in pastry-making for centuries.
-Suet is the visceral fat found around the kidneys and loins of pigs and cows; it has been a popular choice of fat due to its unobtrusive flavour and the richness it adds to meals.
-For bird-lovers – you may be familiar with this ingredient if you’ve ever dabbled in binding your homemade bird feed.
+Suet has been used to make pastries for centuries.
+Suet is the visceral fat found around the kidneys and loins of pigs and cows.
+It’s a popular choice of fat due to its unobtrusive flavour and the richness it adds to meals.
+If you’re a bird-lover, you may be familiar with this ingredient as its used to bind homemade bird feed.
 Suet is used similarly in pastry making as a binding element in place of butter or lard.

 Check out our recipe for Classic Steak and Kidney Pudding that uses suet.